Does Menopause Make Ovarian Cancer More Likely?

-Taking birth control pills can temporarily stop ovulation which can lower your chance of developing ovarian cancer, but you need to discuss this with your doctor as there are some risks with with them and hormonal contraception because of the synthetic progestins they contain.
+Taking birth control pills can temporarily stop ovulation which can lower your chance of developing ovarian cancer, but you need to discuss this with your doctor as there are some risks with with them and other hormonal contraception like the coil because of the synthetic progestins they contain.

-Often, women take HRT to cope with menopause symptoms like hot flashes and osteoporosis and some studies suggest that taking those hormones may increase your risk of developing ovarian cancer.
+Often, women take HRT to cope with menopause symptoms like hot flushes and osteoporosis and some studies suggest that taking those hormones may increase your risk of developing ovarian cancer.

 Know what to look for

 Women often don’t know they have ovarian cancer until it has spread and by then, it’s often very hard to treat.